Skip to contents

 c(mat_exam, bulk_bi, pheno_bi) %<-% LoadRefData(data_type = "binary")

 mat_exam is a single-cell RNA expression matrix, bulk_bi is a bulk tissue RNA expression matrix, and pheno_bi is the phenotypic data associated with bulk_bi.
-When using a binary or continuous phenotype, the reference data is a named vector.
+When using a binary or continuous phenotype, the reference phenotype data is a named vector.

 head(pheno_bi)